acucciniello/acucciniello.com/_posts/2016-12-06-alexa-open-doc-4--Publishing-Process.md

 These were not reproducible so I resubmitted the skill, and Amazon came back with a couple of more complaints.

 ## Submission #2

-This time around I was pleased to know that Amazon only had one issue with my skill.

-#### Issues with Output

-This time, the Amazon team explained to me that everytime they tried invoking the skill with *"Alexa, open edit docs"* Alexa consistently returned: *"There was a problem with the requested skill's response"*.
-I was thinking about how this can be possible because I had no problems running my skill.
-But when I went back into testing, I realized that I had this in my code:

-{% highlight ruby %}
-return response.tell(output)
-{% endhighlight %}

-What was wrong with this was the skill was returning from the function before actually sending the response to alexa to say.
-I fixed this by simply doing:

-{% highlight ruby %}
-response.tell(output)
-return
-{% endhighlight %}

-**Takeaway: Allow return statements to be on their own lines when trying to elicit a response from Alexa.**

-## Submission #3

-Unfortunately, the third time around Amazon came back to me saying that there were three different areas they had problems with.
+Unfortunately, the second time around Amazon came back to me saying that there were three different areas they had problems with.

 #### Account Linking Screen